Why You Are Probably Using Dishwasher On Your Hair And You Don't Even Know It

 Have you ever noticed the amount of foam on the beaches near cities?
 Well, it has a lot to do with the use of these products.

 It is true that hair naturally has a hydrophobic surface that repels water and yet attracts lipids.
-Hence the need for a surfactant that removes the grease that has become attached to the hair.
+Hence the need for a surfactant that removes the grease that has attached to the hair.

 If your shampoo contains one or more of these names, we recommend avoiding it: